PARENTS AS PARTNERS

 We introduced ‘Thumbs up Thursday’

 A chance for you to look at your

 child’s learning and find out what they

 have been doing throughout the week.

-We have an ‘Open Door Policy
+We have an ‘Open Door Policy and welcome

 More details about how your child’s We produced a Parental Guide to the